San Miguel Canoa massacre

 The Massacre of San Miguel Canoa was a lynching that occurred in the village of San Miguel Canoa in Puebla, Mexico on 14 September 1968.
 Enrique Meza Pérez, a right-wing priest, incited a mob of villagers to attack five mountain climbers whom he believed were communists.
-Two were killed in the attack and three sustained serious injuries, but survived.
+Four were killed in the attack and three sustained serious injuries, but survived.